Hotmoka/hotmoka/tutorial/Takamaka.md

 Look at the call to `addInstanceMethodCallTransaction()` added at its end.
 This time, we let the second account `blockchain.account(1)` pay for the transaction.
-We specify to resolve method `Person.toString()` using `albert` as receiver and to run the resolved method.
-The result is `s`, that we subsequently print on the standard output.
+We specify to resolve method `Person.toString()` using `albert` as receiver (the type `ClassType.STRING` is instead the return type of the method) and to run the resolved method.
+The result is stored in `s`, that we subsequently print on the standard output.
 If you run class `Main`, you will see the following on the screen:

 ```